 Plan Your Trip: Where to Stay in Taos

 Santa Fe (Taos – Santa Fe – 1.5 hours)

 A vibrant city that embodies everything you love about the southwest, Santa Fe feels like the place you want to snowbird and retire – no matter what age you are.
 The downtown is centered around Santa Fe Plaza, a hustling and bustling gathering spot for over 400 years where outdoor markets and festivals are regularly held here.
-There are guided tram tours or free walking tours of downtown that’ll give you an introduction to Native American art and culture.
+There are guided tram tours and free walking groups downtown that’ll give you an introduction to Native American art and culture, but definitely take some type of architectural, food, or art tour to familiarize yourself with the scene.
 Don’t miss El Santuario Chimayo, a holy site that’s as beautiful as it is photogenic, and Meow Wolf, a truly unique attraction that’s best described as immersive art meets murder mystery meets escape room.

 Albuquerque (Santa Fe – Albuquerque – 1 hour)

 The drive from Santa Fe to Albuquerque is part of the iconic Route 66 road trip adventure so take it in and reflect on how many people have followed these historic markers before you.
 Also famous for Breaking Bad, Albuquerque has a lot of Hollywood history.
 Get lost in the alleys and side streets of Old Town Albuquerque wandering the adobo buildings and colorful strands of flowers and chilies (central downtown is as modern as it gets).
 Music permeates the air and the sights, sounds, and smells are sensory overloads in all the right ways.